AvizRepo/hr-chatbot/README.md

 # HR Chatbot

-This project implements a simple HR chatbot for TechVed, as part of a coding assignment.
-The chatbot is designed to answer basic HR-related questions and handle leave requests.
+This project implements a simple HR chatbot.
+The chatbot is designed to answer basic HR-related queries and also can handle leave requests.

 ## Prerequisites